Matt-Pettit/SmartNest/README.md

 # Features 📋
 - Motion-triggered Cameras 📷: High-quality cameras capture images and videos both inside and outside the nest, triggered by Ground-Hornbill movements.
 - Temperature Logging 🌡️: Accurate temperature readings are recorded to study the impact of rising temperatures on nestlings.
-- Intuitive Web Interface 🌐: Researchers can conveniently preview and retrieve data through a user-friendly web application, accessible via smartphone or desktop.
+- Intuitive Wireless Web Interface 🌐: Researchers can conveniently preview and retrieve data through a user-friendly web application, accessible via smartphone or desktop.
 - Wireless Connectivity 📶: Data is seamlessly transferred from the nest monitoring system to the web interface, ensuring real-time access to valuable research data.
 - Robust and Weatherproof Design ☔: The system is designed to withstand harsh environmental conditions, ensuring reliable operation in the field.